Header & footer

 Header and footer option

-STEP 2: The Header & Footer ribbon is enabled.
+STEP 2: The header ribbon is enabled.
 You can see there is a default header that shows the fields added and the scaling.

 Header and footer ribbon

-You can remove customizations and restore the default header by selecting the Reset option from the header context menu.
+To remove any additional customizations and restore the default header, select the Reset option from the header context menu.

 2. Creating and customizing cells